yuwils/uq_degree_planner/README.md

 First, clone this repo and install Docker Engine and Docker Compose; instructions can be found here: https://docs.docker.com.

-Mac and Windows users will require Docker Desktop, while Linux users will require both Docker Engine and Docker Compose),
+Mac and Windows users will require Docker Desktop, while Linux users will require both Docker Engine and Docker Compose.

 Then run these commmands to build and start the docker containers: